cyberjunky/3commas-cyber-bots/README.md

 If profit has been made, the value will be added to the BO and SO values of the bot.
 Deals are marked as processed and original BO/SO ratio of the bot is stored to be used for next iterations.

 When compoundmode 'deals' is chosen, the profit will be added to the BO and SO values as above.
-Untill the profit exceeds the total used per deal (total of the origional BO and SO's), the max active deals is increased and the BO and SO values are reset to their origional values.
+Until the profit exceeds the total used per deal (total of the origional BO and SO's), the max active deals is increased and the BO and SO values are reset to their origional values.

 Then the bot helper will sleep for the set interval time, after which it will repeat these steps.